Maeeen/emoji-picker/README.md

 - having the same shortcut (achieved by using a `WH_KEYBOARD_LL` Windows hook)
 - having the same behavior : focus to the main window is not lost when the picker is opened, and the picker closes when the focus is lost.

+On top of that, the picker should be not CPU nor memory intensive.
+Currently, it uses around ~50MB of RAM and 0% CPU when idle.
+The `emoji-picker-hooker` is around ~10KB.

 ## Features

 All these features are for Windows only.
 They will have no effect if not running on Windows.